purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 }
 ```

 What we want here is to find the first non-escape character.
-"Escape" characters are `\\` (for obvious reasons) and `"` (because it marks the end of the string), but also all ASCII codes up to 0x1f, because the JSON specification [forbids](https://www.crockford.com/mckeeman.html) control codes in strings (so e.g. `"line 1\nline 2"` is valid JSON, but replacing the `\n` with a literal newline invalidates it).
+"Escape" characters are `\` (for obvious reasons) and `"` (because it marks the end of the string), but also all ASCII codes up to and including `0x1F`, because the JSON specification [forbids](https://www.crockford.com/mckeeman.html) control codes in strings (so e.g. `"line 1\nline 2"` is valid JSON, but replacing the `\n` with a literal newline invalidates it).

-*If* all I needed was to find the first `\\` or `"`, the [memchr2](https://docs.rs/memchr/latest/memchr/fn.memchr2.html) function provided by `memchr` would suffice.
+*If* all I needed was to find the first `\` or `"`, the [memchr2](https://docs.rs/memchr/latest/memchr/fn.memchr2.html) function provided by `memchr` would suffice.
 But I need something more complicated, so how am I supposed to go about it?

 ## Looking for escape